denn1s/apple-and-lily/Ch. 9 - Valerie.md

 Oh!
 I’m finally part of one!

 But sadly, my delight lasted only a fraction of a second.
 I saw the raw panic flash in Rin's eyes as she registered what she had just done.
 A lovely pale red began to creep up from the collar of her hoodie.
 She started to pull her arm back but stopped herself midway.
 She was probably worried about what I would think if she pulled away so suddenly.

-And just like that, she was trapped.
+And just like that, she was trapped. {She had trapped herself?}

 Her hand now hovered just over my shoulder, not quite touching, not quite withdrawn, suspended by her own anxieties.

 “S-so… ehm…” she stammered.
 “Y-you know how we haven’t been able to… to s-study?
 Like at all?”